digital-land/considerations-obsidian/wiki/Consideration/GeoSure shrink-swell subsurface.md

 - Tag/
 ---

-# Consideration/GeoSure shrink-swell subsurface
+#Consideration #Stage/Archived #Prioritised/False #UpdateFrequency/Unknown #OS/Unknown

 Map identifying areas of potential shrinking and swelling of the ground that are hidden from the surface underneath other solid formations

 ## Links

 * [GeoSure shrink-swell subsurface consideration](https://design.planning.data.gov.uk/planning-consideration/geosure-shrink-swell-subsurface)

-## Tags

-#Consideration #Stage/Archived #UpdateFrequency/Unknown #OS/Unknown